igneus/gly/README.md

 characters contains something that cannot be interpreted as music.
 If any of these conditions is met, the line is interpreted as lyrics.

-If gly interprets your lyrics line as music, place `\lyrics` or short `\l` at the beginning of the unhappy line:
+If gly fails to guess your lyrics line correctly and interprets it as music, place `\lyrics` or short `\l` at the beginning of the unhappy line:

 `\l a a a`